DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Gallery

    - A gallery page of photos lets the user see more of the club.
+The idea and code structure came from the [Code Institute](https://codeinstitute.net/ie/) Love Running project.

 ![screen shot of gallery page](docs/readme-images/gallery.png)